Purpose: Display a list of files, stored in Microsoft SharePoint, that are related to a specific case in LegalServer.

 In addition to having 1 Library per case, with EPONA, we are also able to setup 1 Library per Outreach.
 Again, this is a non-standard setup, and contact Sales if you are interested.
 Creating folders in a given Library for Outreaches is on our roadmap but is not yet available.

 When creating a file using a New Style Document Template within LegalServer, it will automatically save to SharePoint.
 You will have to be logged into SharePoint for this to work.
 If you are not logged in, you will be prompted to log in to do so.
-Currently, all Document Templates will save as RTF files.
-You can create a Power Automate function that will convert all of the RTF files to DOCX files if you want to extend the functionality and make the generated documents editable in Word Online.
+Currently, all Document Templates will save as RTF files, although there is a flag when editing the document that allows you to have LegalServer convert the file from RTF to DOCX.
+There are no guarantees about the formatting after the conversion, so test in advance.
+Alternatively, you can create a Power Automate function that will convert all of the RTF files to DOCX files if you want to extend the functionality and make the generated documents editable in Word Online.
 Old Style Document Templates will not save to SharePoint.

 Uploading a file via adding a Case Note will add that file to SharePoint.
-Using the Static Add Document form will also save it in Sharepoint.
-Adding a file to a case via email will not.
-Immigration forms will not automatically save the generated forms to Sharepoint.
+Using the Static Add Document form will also save it in SharePoint.

 Permissions within SharePoint are managed within SharePoint.
 While LegalServer can communicate with SharePoint to include metadata about the case (in the form of LegalServer field values sent by an API call), your agency will need to consult with a SharePoint expert if you want to leverage that information into any business processes that you want to enforce inside SharePoint.